-its evolution, capabilities and importance for maritime infrastructural works
+Dredging Equipment: Its evolution, capabilities and importance for maritime infrastructural works.

 Over the last 50 years the size of dredging equipment has grown tremendously.
 The current generation of hoppers, cutters and backhoes has enabled the construction of large maritime infrastructural works within a short execution time.